Study: Lipedema and obesity

 • Lymphatic drainage & compression

-• Exercise therapy (e.g. aqua fitness, walking)
+• Exercise therapy (e.g., aqua fitness, walking)

-• Nutritional strategies to inhibit inflammation
+• Dietary strategies for reducing inflammation

 • Liposuction